 Dorothy Johnson Vaughan was a teacher who became a leading mathematical engineer in the first aerospace program with the National Advisory Committee for Aeronautics (NACA), and the first African American woman promoted to supervisor in the program.

 Vaughan was born in Kansas City, Missouri, on September 20, 1910, to Leonard and Anne Johnson.
 Her family moved to Morgantown, West Virginia, in 1917.
-She graduated in 1925 from Beechhurst High School with a full college scholarship and graduated from Wilberforce University in Ohio in 1929 as a member of Alpha Kappa Alpha Sorority (Zeta Chapter) with her bachelor’s degree in mathematics, as well as a degree in foreign language (French).
+In 1925, she graduated from Beechhurst High School with a full academic scholarship to Wilberforce University in Ohio.
+She joined Alpha Kappa Alpha Sorority (Zeta Chapter) and graduated with a bachelor’s degrees in mathematics and French in 1929.
 After college, Vaughan accepted a position as a math teacher at Robert Russa Moton High School in Farmville, Virginia.
-In 1932 she married Howard Vaughan, moved to Newport News, Virginia, and the couple had six children: Ann, Maida, Leonard, Kenneth, Michael and Donald.
+In 1932, she married Howard Vaughan and moved to Newport News, Virginia.
+The couple had six children, Ann, Maida, Leonard, Kenneth, Michael and Donald.

 Vaughan was appointed acting supervisor of the program in 1949, after the death of her manager and thus become the first African American woman to be promoted in the agency.
 It took two years, however for her to achieve permanent status in that position.
 Vaughan remained with NASA for the next twenty-eight years in various positions until her retirement in 1971.
 St. Paul’s AME Church in Newport News, Virginia, honored Vaughan for being a member for over fifty years, where she was involved in missionary work and the church’s music ministry.
 She was also a benefactor to the Phyllis Wheatley YWCA in Washington D.C., and a member of their Silver Bells organization.